easegress-io/easegress/doc/reference/filters.md

     - valueB
   body: <your template for body>
 ```

-Default value for `statusCode` is `200`, default value for `headers` and `body` is nil.
+The default value for `statusCode` is `200`, the default value for `headers` and `body` is nil.

-We also support golang `text/template` syntax to create requests.
-Suppose we have following request and response:
+We also support Golang `text/template` syntax to create requests.
+Suppose we have the following request and response:
 ```yaml
 req1:
   method: get